AlexRoar/ParseEGE/README.md

 # Parsed versions

-Full parsed version of informatics can be found in ParseEGE/save-inf/parsed.json
+The full parsed version of informatics can be found in ParseEGE/save-inf/parsed.json

 # Warning